MarcKissel/booktemp/docs/01-Introduction.md

 #### Types  of data

-Whe you assign a value to a variable, it is given a specific *class*. the class is VERY important and is probably the #1 reason for having troubles with R. it is always good to check the class of an object. to do this, we can use a specific *function* in R called class
+Whe you assign a value to a variable, it is given a specific *class*. the class is VERY important and is probably the #1 reason for having troubles with R.
+The way in which you can interact with the object is based on the class of the object.
+The class of the object is assigned by R based on what it thinks the object is supposed to be

+it is always good to check the class of an object. to do this, we can use a specific *function* in R called class

 class types: (note: maybe make a table?)
 1. intergers - 'natural numbers': 5, 6, 987